About Tina’s Wish

 Tina’s Wish was founded in 2008 in memory of the Honorable Tina Brozman, former chief judge of the SDNY Bankruptcy Court, who died two years after she was diagnosed – too late – with ovarian cancer.
 Tina was not angry that she had the disease, she was angry that she did not know sooner.

 Too many patients with ovarian cancer – 80% – are diagnosed at an advanced stage, once the tumor has metastasized.
 Treatment is much less effective at this point.
 A diagnostic method that could detect the disease at an earlier stage is therefore critical.

 Since the foundation’s inception, we have made available over $6 million in grants to support early detection ovarian cancer research.

 We are accelerating the pace of progress towards saving women’s lives.
 Together, we can make Tina Brozman’s wish – to discover an effective early detection screen for ovarian cancer – a reality.

 The Tina Brozman Ovarian Cancer Research Consortium (The Tina’s Wish Consortium)

-The Tina Brozman Ovarian Cancer Research Consortium brings together scientists from five world-class institutions to advance research into the early detection and prevention of ovarian cancer.
-The consortium furthers the aim of Tina’s Wish to promote a coordinated, collaborative approach to scientific discoveries into effective diagnostic techniques and prevention strategies.
+The Tina’s Wish Consortium brings together scientists from eight world-class institutions to advance research into the early detection and prevention of ovarian cancer.
+The Consortium furthers the aim of Tina’s Wish to promote a coordinated, collaborative approach to scientific discoveries into effective diagnostic techniques and prevention strategies.

 Significant progress has been made so far in the areas of novel screening techniques, new imaging approaches, mouse models of early cancer development, and immune therapies.
 We have set our sights on identifying reliable approaches to prevention, screening and early detection in addition to understanding the earliest changes that allow normal cells to turn into cancer.